 - a vast collection of powerful libraries, and

 - mature development tools.

-Python is being used in all phases of the workflow typically used in machine learning modeling, from data ingest and processing, to feature construction and model training, and then validation and deployment of the models.
+Python is being used in all phases of a workflow typically used in machine learning modeling:

-Azure Machine Learning Studio supports embedding Python scripts into various parts of a machine learning experiment and also seamlessly publishing them as scalable, operationalized web services on Microsoft Azure.
+Azure Machine Learning Studio supports embedding Python scripts into various parts of a machine learning experiment and also seamlessly publishing them as web services on Microsoft Azure.

 Try Azure Machine Learning for free

 No credit card or Azure subscription required.
 Get started now.

 Design principles of Python scripts in Machine Learning